toyray/go_moduledata_parser/README.md

 * [custom.go](go_files/custom.go) contains the sample Go code to test the parsing and annotation
-* [build.sh](go_files/build.sh) builds the Go code into stripped, unstripped versions for x86/x64 Windows and Linux
+* [build.sh](go_files/build.sh) builds the Go code into stripped, unstripped versions for x86/x64 Windows and Linux.
 * Prebuilt binaries.
 Stripped binaries are suffixed with **s**.

 ### integrations